 - Children, Youth and Family Programs internships through MSU Extension

 The Department of Food Science and Human Nutrition awards more than $300,000 in undergraduate scholarships each year, one third of that goes to students majoring in nutritional sciences.
 Visit the department website for more information: www.fshn.msu.edu.

 “Nutrition has always played a large role in my life.
 I have always been very active and involved in sports.
 When I came to MSU, I began working in a research lab in nutritional sciences and I realized my passion for the field.
-Nutrition is growing field with so much still to be discovered, so it’s very exciting to me.”
+Nutrition is a growing field with so much still to be discovered, so it’s very exciting to me.”

 Kelly Valentini, nutritional sciences student

 To read more about this major and the classes required for it, visit: https://reg.msu.edu/academicprograms/ProgramDetail.asp?Program=5346